 Some time ago I wrote an article about the impossibility of living functional and happy relationships when the psychological wounds of destructive childhood experiences, and their ensuing soul fragmentations and regressive behaviour patterns, are not healed.
 The same applies to war traumata with their implications for all involved (whether perpetrators, victims, saviours, martyrs or observers).
 Especially if the grandparents kept their experiences (well-intended) in silent suppression.
 It is precisely those denials or secrets that lead to the transgenerational transmission of trauma experiences.

-There exist a huge German dilemma: all emotional pain and shock experiences that our fathers and mothers did not heal but oppressed and ignored, have landed on / in us.
+There exist a huge German dilemma: all emotional pain and shock experiences that our grandparents, fathers and mothers did not heal but oppressed and ignored, have landed on / in us.
 Whether we are aware of this, or not, our cellular memory and subconscious minds hold and store all the arduous data, until we acknowledge and consciously release it.
 This phenomenon is also known as unconscious debt entanglement.